vagrosu/eJam_assignment/README.md

 ## Backend

-Even though this is a small API, I structured the project to be as readable and scalable as possible:
+Even though this is a small API, I structured the project to be as readable and scalable as possible.

+The API project is structured as follows:

 - <span style="color:yellow">**database**</span>: A simple object with dummy data for testing, along with type definitions.
   I chose an object-based approach to allow easy expansion with other resources (e.g., Villains).